GermanAutolabs/Android-Coding-Challenge/README.md

 # Android Coding Challenge
 We want to know how you write **code** - we don't care about coding challenges where you have to reimplement the HTTP protocol by using the bare basics, we want to know how you can use the existing libraries to solve the problems that we have to solve.

-Your task is to create a very small Android application which will listen to a voice of the user and will tell them the current weather information when asked for.
+Your task is to create a very small Android application (written in Kotlin) which will listen to a voice of the user and will tell them the current weather information when asked for.
 It's up to you to decide how exactly you want to approach this challenge - do you want to use the native SpeechRecognizer for voice recognition, use offline voice recognition for keywords (e.g. PocketSphinx) or another online service with conversational capabilities (e.g. api.ai, Microsoft LUIS, etc.).
 You can also choose whichever weather service you want.

 ## What we'll look at
 - Structure of the code - how you use controllers, services, views.
 Keep it clean and reusable.